JamesGardiner/jamesgardiner.github.io/_drafts/19-11-16-welsh-assembly-record.md

     )
 ```

 The `RecordsSpider` creates a list of `start_urls` which are simply the `url_string` encoded with a year and month, one for each month from January 2013 to the end of 2016.
 This makes up the URLs needed to request the necessary HTML from the National Assembly website.
-The spider also has a simple rule set up that makes sure it only follows xpaths that contain 'English' in them, which makes sure we don't get Welsh text during this scrape (conversely, if we wanted the Welsh, we could change 'English' to 'Welsh').
+The spider also has a simple rule set up that makes sure it only follows xpaths that contain 'English' in them.

 The class has a single method `parse_records`, that takes a response, parses it for a number of variables (date of publication, time of contribution etc.).
 This method is set as the callback function in the single `Rule` object we have in the `rules` variable.